 Polyester bedspreads are made with synthetic materials and come in multiple colors and finishes.
 This material is durable, highly practical, wrinkle-resistant, and less prone to fading and shrinking.
 But if you’re a hot sleeper, polyester may not be the wisest choice for you.
 Unlike natural fibers, polyester doesn’t breathe and traps heat.
 So, you’ll get hot while sleeping if you use a polyester bedspread.

 Velvet is the definition of luxe home décor.
-Be it curtains, pillows, sofa throws, or bedspreads; velvet can bestow an instant touch of glamor on anything and everything.
+Whether it is curtains, pillows, sofa throws, or bedspreads; velvet can bestow an instant touch of glamor on anything and everything.
 It is soft to the touch, looks elegant, and elevates your room décor with a luxurious finish.

 Bedsure’s Bedspread is a lightweight quilt set that comes with one coverlet and two pillow shams.
 It is stitched in a classic basket-weave pattern to make your space look classy without being overwhelming.
 Made with 100% polyester microfiber, this spread is lightweight yet warm enough to keep you snug without suffocating.